JinkaiZ/SOFTENG_370_A2/A2_report.md

 access /hello (2,) - checks the accessibility of the hello file.
 Comes back with 0 which means okay.

-unlink /hello () - unlink the pointer to the hello file.
+unlink /hello () - unlink to the hello file.
+Pop out the data form files and data dictionaries.
 There is no return statement for unlink function.
 The output is None.

 DEBUG:fuse.log-mixin:-> getattr / (None,)
 DEBUG:fuse.log-mixin:<- getattr {'st_mode': 16877, 'st_ctime': 1619147846.8163872, 'st_mtime': 1619147846.8163872, 'st_atime': 1619147846.8163872, 'st_nlink': 2}